nextcloud/desktop/README.md

 This allows you to easily build the desktop client for 64-bit and 32-bit Windows.

+## Update: 2019-08-18

+Qt 5.12.4 for Windows doesn't require the old 1.0.x DLL's anymore (libeay32.dll + ssleay32.dll)
+and is linked against OpenSSL 1.1.1c

+This finally removes the odd mixture of diverging DLL versions.
+Now the Desktop Client finally uses OpenSSL 1.1.1 components only, reports the correct library version and also supports TLS 1.3 :-)

+See here for details: https://blog.qt.io/blog/2019/06/17/qt-5-12-4-released-support-openssl-1-1-1/

+- Code Signing of the client binaries (exe + dll's), the installer and the uninstaller
+- Uploading the generated installer package via SSH connection (scp)
+- Script file to be invoked by the Windows Task Scheduler for automatic builds (e.g.: daily)

 ## Included and fully automated
 - Build client for 64-bit and 32-bit Windows (+ installer package containing both)
 - Code Signing of the client binaries (exe + dll's), the installer and the uninstaller